wp-plugins/relative-metrics/readme.txt

 == Description ==

+Receive automatic reports about your website users statistics.

 Uniqueness of Relative Metrics is how we present reports.

 On Monday morning we email story telling how your website is doing in comparison to previous week.